Education marketing aims at building awareness about your institution and rapport among prospective students to fill seats faster.

 Q. How to build an education marketing plan?

-In order to build a comprehensive marketing plan, you need to start by identifying the right audience.
+To build a comprehensive marketing plan, you need to start by identifying the right audience.
 With your target audience in place, you need to

 1. Build content that resonates with the audience